 Workforce.
 As fewer GPs have been working within the service there has been increasing lone working for clinicians causing professional isolation.
 Issues were raised around support, advice and managing workload.
-While progress had been made in the development in multidisciplinary teams (MDTs) in OOHs and some additional Advanced Nurse Practitioners (ANPs) had been appointed, the numbers of salaried GPs, despite significant recruitment efforts, has not increased.
+While progress had been made in the development in multidisciplinary teams (MDTs) in OOHs and some additional Advanced Nurse Practitioners (ANPs) had been appointed, the numbers of salaried GPs despite significant recruitment efforts has not increased.
 The net effect is that present service capacity is insufficient to meet current demand.

 All of the above has culminated in fewer GPs working for the service.
 There are many of the GP shifts across the week and weekends being left unfilled.
 This has resulted in temporary suspensions, daily decision making around whether sites can be opened safely, which then requires significant operational work in moving staff, often at late notice, which raises concerns to the local communities as it was difficult to determine which centres were going to be open and when.
-The temporary suspensions were taking place on an increasingly regular basis and all communities were negatively impacted.

-As a business contingency to ensure delivery of safe and effective continuation of Out-of-Hours services, NHSGGC has moved to temporarily consolidate services from 8 out-of-hours geographical centres to 3 core centres offering out-of-hours services (including overnight provision) and one reduced Out-of-Hours centre offering a service between 11pm-8am.
-The core sites have been identified as Victoria Hospital, Stobhill Hospital, Royal Alexandra Hospital and Vale of Leven Hospital (which delivers an OOH GP service from 11pm-8am).
+As a business contingency to ensure delivery of safe and effective continuation of Out-of-Hours services, NHSGGC plans to move to temporarily consolidate services from 8 out-of-hours geographical centres to 3 core centres offering out-of-hours services (including overnight provision) and one reduced Out-of-Hours centre offering a service between 11pm-8am.
+The core sites have been identified as New Victoria Hospital, Stobhill Hospital, Royal Alexandra Hospital and Vale of Leven Hospital (which delivers a OOH GP service from 11pm-8am).
 The temporarily suspended services are Easterhouse Health Centre, Inverclyde Royal Hospital, Queen Elizabeth University Hospital and Gartnavel Hospital.
 The new core centres have been identified due to access, capacity in terms of available treatment space, available staff and geographical location across GGC.